Rothaar Mountains: Location

 The thickly wooded Rothaar, rich in mineral deposits, is found (mostly) in Westphalia sandwiched between the Sauerland Mountain Range to the north, the Upland mountain range (northeastern foothills of the Rothaar) to the northeast, Wittgenstein Land to the southeast and the Siegerland to the southwest.
-The range's southeastern foothills are lies in Hesse, and is the only part that lies outside of Westphalia.
+The range's southeastern foothills are in Hesse, and is the only part that lies outside of Westphalia.
 It stretches from the upper Eder and the Lenne from the Kahler Asten (841 m) southwest of the Winterberg Tableland (Winterberger Hochfläche) some 30 km to the southwest and drops off steeply towards the west, but much less sharply towards the east.

 The Rothaar is a narrow, banklike mountain chain, mostly over 600 m forming a large part of the Rhine Massif (Rheinisches Schiefergebirge).
-The highest peak in the Rothgaar Mountains is the Langenberg at 843.1 m.
+The highest peak in the Rothaar Mountains is the Langenberg at 843.1 m.
 The elevation of other mountains in the area are only slightly lower so that the individual mountains that make up the range hardly stand out from each other.

 The Rothaar Mountains are more or less co-extensive with the Rothaar Mountain Nature Park, parts of which do, however, reach into adjacent areas.